Marquensejfh/Bradesco-couses-apprenticeship/README.md

 # Bradesco-Python-couse-apprenticeship

-Random things I learned in Bradesco couses
+Random things I learned in Bradesco Python couses.
+This is a reminder for me

 codigo = 10
 salario = 1500.00